Blopaa/Orn/CONTRIBUTING.md

 Thank you for contributing to Compiler!

 Every contribution, no matter how small, helps make this project better for the community.

+### Quick Checklist for Contributors

+Before submitting your PR:

+- [ ] Unity submodule is properly initialized
+- [ ] All Unity tests pass (`./test_runner`)
+- [ ] New features have corresponding Unity tests
+- [ ] Memory management is handled correctly
+- [ ] Code follows project style guidelines
+- [ ] Documentation is updated
+- [ ] Commit messages are clear and descriptive